View from above Saigon sky bar revolution

 Eon Heli Bar

-Located on level 50/51/52 – Bitexco Financial Tower, District 1, This is part of a three-story venue offering bar and restaurant space high above the city, in the tallest building in town, The Bitexco Tower.
+Located on level 50/51/52 – Bitexco Financial Tower, District 1, this is part of a three-story venue offering bar and restaurant space high above the city, in the tallest building in town: The Bitexco Tower.
 It features a cosmopolitan setting, live acoustic performances, talented DJs, and an extensive alcohol list, not to mention vertigo-inducing views of Ho Chi Minh City.
 As the name suggests the heli bar is on the same level as the iconic helipad jutting out from the side of the glass monolith that dominates the landscape for miles around.
 The views from the bar are quite simply stunning, from the EON51 Fine Dining restaurant one floor below they are just jaw-dropping, huge windows eventuating the visibility.
 Drinks are priced at a level one would expect for this type of venue, the restaurant presents sensational food to match the astonishing vistas.

 Chilli Sky Bar Saigon

 Chill Skybar Saigon is one of the most popular night spots in Ho Chi Minh City.
 Located in District 1, this rooftop bar and clubs sit on the 25th floor of AB Tower and attracts a lively crowd who are dressed to impress and keen to party.
-The music policy here comprises of chill-out tunes in the early evenings before its resident DJ livens things with popular dance and hip-hop music from 22:00 onwards.
+The music policy here is comprised of chill-out tunes in the early evenings before its resident DJ livens things with popular dance and hip-hop music from 22:00 onwards.
 Due to its upmarket ambiance, it must be said that drinks here are very expensive but happy hour promos from 17:30 to 20:00 offer all cocktails, long drinks, beers, selected wines, and snacks at half price.
-There’s also a strictly enforced dress code at Chill Sky Bar make sure you dress the part (and leave the flip-flops back in your hotel room)
+There’s also a strictly enforced dress code at Chill Sky Bar make sure you dress the part (and leave the flip-flops back in your hotel room).